 Happy Monday everybody!
 I hope you had a good (long) weekend – I visited one of my friends in Spain and we had such a good time.
 I even went surfing for the first time!
 With five days of all play and no work, it’s time to work on that to-do list now though.
 Before I get started, let me introduce you to Samantha Heather though.
 I’m so so honored and thrilled that she decided to take part in Everlasting Apparel, because her blog has been one of my favourites reads almost ever since she started it two years ago.
 Samantha is an incredible photographer, follower of Christ and such an inspiring soul, sharing her beautiful photographs along with inspiring words that have helped me on more than one occassion.
 So without further ado, Sam and her Everlasting outfit:

 Let me introduce you guys to yet another new column on this blog.
 I’m going to be interviewing young social entrepreneurs in their 20s.
 They had an awesome idea to change the world and actually made it work!
 First up: Indie from Rootless Garden, an awesome initiative for older people.

 What was your vision behind founding Rootless Garden?

 Our vision is that no older person suffers from being lonely.

-Rootless Garden was born out of my business partner and my experience of working in elderly care where we found that many older people were lonely and disconnected from the outside world.
-But, what we also found was that those who were a part of a friendship group, a club, or a part of something were happiest.
-What struck us the most however, was that older people who had regular contact with the outside world, plants, flowers; even indoor plants were so much happier and healthier than those who didn’t.
+My business partner and I started Rootless Garden because of our experience of working in elderly care.
+We found that many older people were lonely.
+But, we also found was that those who were a part of a friendship group, a club, or a part of something were happiest.
+What struck us the most however, was that older people who had regular contact with the outside world, plants, flowers, even indoor plants were so much happier and healthier than those who didn’t.

 We started to investigate, and it turns out that there is an entire school of thought based around nature therapy and the wonderful effects that being in contact with nature can have on a person – young and old alike.
 Nature is so present, but we ignore it, and like loneliness it affects us all beyond what we consciously recognize.